eligundry/eligundry.com/gatsby/content/cooking-cherry-slab-pie-shrimp-polenta.md

 # [Hot Sauce Shrimp][hot-sauce-shrimp] + [Cheesy Polenta][cheesy-polenta]

+Now, you might be asking, "Eli, isn't this just shrimp and grits?" to which you wouldn't be wrong.
+That is definitely the inspiration for this pairing.
+But, I live in Astoria, Queens which is not the south last I checked, so I don't want to offend my southern readers with a Yank daring to tackle a southern delicacy.
+Also, the selection of polenta in an Italian neighborhood is very very good.

 ![Cooking the red onions and the shrimp](./img/cooking-cherry-slab-pie/cooking-shrimp.jpg)

+This recipe didn't call for caramelized red onion, but I love caramelized red onion, so in it goes.
+Also, I didn't have time to do a proper mise in place, so caramelizing onions bought me a little bit of time to prep the shrimp.
+Once the onions were good, I dumped the shrimp and cooked for six minutes (doubling the butter because why not).

 ![Shrimp in the hot sauce... sauce?](./img/cooking-cherry-slab-pie/shrimp-in-sauce.jpeg)

+The sauce is just butter and hot sauce.
+I got my hands on some [Crystal hot sauce][crystal], which is probably a basic hot sauce not worth noting, but I really like it.
+A little spicier than Frank's, but still lots of flavor.
+I dumped the shrimp in here with some green onion and tossed.

 ![Cheesy polenta](./img/cooking-cherry-slab-pie/cheesy-polenta.jpeg)

+I really liked this [polenta recipe from Rachel Ray][cheesy-polenta].
+It was just instant polenta with a bunch of Parmesan cheese and a little bit of honey.
+The polenta we got came with instructions in Italian, so that was a little stressful to decipher while the pot was boiling over, but it all worked out in the end.

 ![Finished shrimp & cheesy polenta](./img/cooking-cherry-slab-pie/finished-shimp-polenta.jpeg)

+The end result was a spicy and savory dish that complimented itself very well.
+If I were to do it again, I would de-tail the shrimp as a part of my mise en place so that I could more easily blend the shrimp and polenta.

+Also, [please clap][please-clap] for my new plates!
+We got them from S&P Restaurant Supply on Ditmars between 36th and 37th street.
+The owner, Kosmo, is a very hairy and friendly Greek man that we adore.
+The plates cost more than if we bought them off of Amazon, but they are built like tanks and will last forever in our kitchen.
+Look at how pretty they are, I love them.

 [cherry-slab-pie]: https://smittenkitchen.com/2009/07/sour-cherry-slab-pie/
 [hot-sauce-shrimp]: https://cooking.nytimes.com/recipes/1022328-hot-sauce-shrimp